 - Funds are not to be allocated to attend special meetings, Festschrifts, meetings of special interest groups, etc. Funds will not be allocated for travel to participate in non-peer-reviewed roles as a panelist, session chair, or proposal reviewer, even if by invitation.

 - The fund is not intended to provide support for a non-peer-reviewed presentation at another university, a museum, or comparable institution, even if by invitation.

 - In the case of a key note presentation, the applicant must provide documentation of a peer-review process and documentation that no external funding is provided for the presentation.

 - The requirement that candidates present peer-reviewed work at a venue described above may be modified to take into account the nature of a faculty member’s discipline.
-For example, those faculty and librarians in the performing arts such as the visual arts, music, dance, and theater, the applicant must demonstrate that he or she has been invited to deliver a show or performance at a prestigious venue that will bring national or international attention to the excellence of performing arts at the University of Houston.
+For example, those faculty and librarians in the performing arts such as the visual arts, music, dance, and theater, the applicant must demonstrate that he or she will be delivering a show or performance at a prestigious venue that will bring national or international attention to the excellence of performing arts at the University of Houston.